 92% of nitrogen dioxide emissions in B&NES are attributed to road traffic.
 As of 2020, transport has been linked to over 300 premature deaths a year in the West of England due to nitrogen dioxide emissions.
+B&NES makes up 20% of the West of England population.

-Bath's Clean Air Zone westofengland-ca.gov.uk/wp-content/uploads/2021/10/JLTP4Adopted-Joint-Local-Transport-Plan-4.pdf
+Bath's Clean Air Zone

+westofengland-ca.gov.uk/wp-content/uploads/2021/10/JLTP4-Adopted-Joint-Local-Transport-Plan-4.pdf